BigDataForSanDiego/Team-302/proposal_submission_form_2024.md

 #### Your teamâ€™s hackathon idea in One sentence:

-##### `YOUR ONE SENTENCE HERE`

-Enviormentally safe drones delivering both prescription and over-the counter medicines; you would be able to order fully virtually through Sharp.
+Enviormentally safe drones delivering both prescription and over-the counter medicines.

 #### A visual